-Experts, Doctors of Science at the Viet Nam Academy of Science and Technology appreciate Vinsers’ research spirit
+Experts at the Viet Nam Academy of Science and Technology appreciate Vinsers’ abilities as researchers

 The GATE Center is coaching 2 groups of students to conduct scientific research.
 Group 1 comprises of Nguyen Tu Minh – Nguyen Phuong Thao (from Vinschool The Harmony Secondary school) and the other includes Trinh Minh Quan – Le Đuc Minh – Tran Thi Quynh Tram (from Vinschool Times City Secondary school).